District-Scale Silver-Gold in Mexico

 • A fully consolidated, past-producing silver-gold district with high-grade hits already confirmed and more results pending.

-• A second district-scale gold-silver asset now being prepared for its first modern, systematic evaluation.
+• A second district-scale gold-silver asset now being prepared for its first modern, systematic evaluation with Phase-One drilling slated for late Q2 2026.

-As assays continue to roll in from Las Coloradas, KNG’s broader Parral thesis is beginning to crystallize: a unified exploration corridor anchored by two district-scale assets with the structural framework and geologic continuity to support multiple high-grade discoveries.
+With the start of Phase-Two drilling at Las Coloradas just around the corner, KNG’s broader Parral thesis is beginning to crystallize: a unified exploration corridor anchored by two district-scale assets with the structural framework and geologic continuity to support multiple high-grade discoveries.

 With that in mind, let’s take a deeper dive into Almoloya — the newest addition to Kingsmen’s growing district-scale portfolio.